mmena1/python-wordbook/README.md

     ```

 ### Translation
-To use the translation functionality you can do it in 3 ways, the same as the thesaurus, but with an additional file input:
+To use the translation functionality you can do it in 3 ways, the same as the dictionary, but with an additional file input:

 - Executing the main app: